 JR Smith and Dion Waiters have not missed a beat

 Both Smith and Waiters managed to stand out with the former managing to dominate the third game and the latter consistently playing well all throughout.

 Smith’s shot struggled throughout the first two games, shooting just 3-of-10 from the field and knocking down just 25 percent of them.
 However, he finally got things going against the Wizards and managed to put up a game-high 20 points to go along with five rebounds and one steal on 6-of-7 shooting from the three-point line.

 While the Wizards are not one of the NBA’s premier defensive teams, the strong finish from Smith was very encouraging and the first two games should be chalked up to rust due to the fact that he had not played organized, professional basketball in almost two years.
 Smith will likely serve as a key piece in the team’s offense off the bench as he can easily create his own shot and get a bucket when necessary.

 As for Waiters, he shined in all three games and served as the biggest beneficiary of Rajon Rondo’s absence.
 He played at least 20 minutes in two of the three games and managed to effectively be their primary ball-handler off the bench.
-While he does not have the playmaking ability that Rondo possesses, his prowess for putting the ball in the basket provides the Lakers with something they sorely needed.
+While he does not have the playmaking ability that Rondo possesses, his prowess for putting the ball in the basket provides the Lakers with something they needed.

-2. Anthony Davis still needs to be handled with care
+Anthony Davis still needs to be handled with care

-While Davis is undoubtedly one of the league’s premier two-way players, he is still one that needs to be handled very carefully due to his injury history.
+While Davis is undoubtedly one of the league’s premier two-way players, he is still one that needs to be handled very carefully due to his previous injury history.